AusBoone/Cave-Runner/README.md

 an external survey or bug‑report form to collect additional feedback from players.

+## Input System Setup
+This project now supports Unity's **Input System** package.
+Install the package through the Package Manager and enable the *Input System Package* when prompted.
+The `InputManager` script exposes actions for **jump**, **slide**, and **pause** which automatically map to both keyboard and gamepad controls.
+If the package is not installed the scripts fall back to the legacy `KeyCode` input checks.
+Rebinding can be triggered from the in-game settings menu when the new system is available.

 ## Running Edit Mode Tests
 This repository includes a small suite of EditMode tests.